vanhoangkha/Networking-fundamentals/Day21_Spanning_Tree_Protocol_Part1.md

 ALL SWITCHES have the same PRIORITY NUMBER (32769)

-Tie-breaker goes to the LOWEST MAC ADDRESS
+Tie-breaker goes to the LOWEST Địa chỉ MAC

-SW3 has the LOWEST so it’s the ROOT BRIDGE and ALL it’s INTERFACES become DESIGNATED
+SW3 has the LOWEST so it’s the Bridge gốc and ALL it’s INTERFACES become DESIGNATED

 Connections from SW1 (G0/1) and S4 (G0/0) to SW3 become ROOT INTERFACES

 Because SW2 has TWO connections to SW1, both of SW1’s INCOMING interfaces become DESIGNATED.

-SW2 G0/2 INTERFACE becomes a ROOT INTERFACE because the G0/0 INTERFACE of SW1 is LOWER than it’s G0/2 INTERFACE
+SW2 G0/2 Giao diện becomes a ROOT Giao diện because the G0/0 Giao diện of SW1 is LOWER than it’s G0/2 Giao diện

 The remaining interfaces on SW2 become NON-DESIGNATED because it has the HIGHEST ROOT COST (12 = 4x 1 GB connection).
 INTERFACES they are attached to on other SWITCHES become DESIGNATED